 “This past year is very significant,” said Al Pascual, research director and head of fraud and security at Javelin Strategy & Research, which produced the report.
 “We’ve seen so many different types of frauds that are driving incident rates higher that it’s incredible.”

-But staying off the Internet altogether doesn’t necessary help, he added.
+But staying off the Internet altogether is not guaranteed to help, he added.

 “If you’re not a frequent digital user, you have a higher risk of fraud lasting longer,” he said.

-For example, someone who gets an email alert for unusual transactions, or regularly checks their online bank account, would be more likely to spot problems quickly than someone who gets a paper statement once a month that they may — or may not — examine closely.
+For example: someone who gets an email alert for unusual transactions, or regularly checks their online bank account, would be more likely to spot problems faster than someone who gets a paper statement once a month that they may – or may not – examine closely.

 3. Stephen Coggeshall at LifeLock On Credit Cards & Common Online Frauds